Powered by Prysmian: Queensferry Crossing nominated for Scotland Award

 The Queensferry Crossing, the longest and tallest three-tower, cable-stayed bridge in the world, links Edinburgh and Fife, stretching 1.7 miles over the mouth of the Firth of Forth.

-Powered by Prysmian, this revolutionary bridge makes use of 58,000 metres of steel wired armoured cable to bring electricity to street lighting along its edges.
+This revolutionary bridge makes use of 58,000 metres of steel wired armoured cable to bring electricity to street lighting along its edges.
 This year it was nominated for the RICS Scottish Project of The Year and has won in the Infrastructure category for Scotland.

 The RICS Scotland Awards showcase the most inspirational initiatives and developments in construction and infrastructure, and celebrates the achievements of professionals and their positive impacts on local communities.
 The Queensferry Crossing was designed to co-exist with, and ease the pressure on the older Forth Road Bridge, which is now reserved for public transport, cyclists and pedestrians.
 Use of the two bridges together makes crossing via either one a safer, smoother process.